cosmos/cosmos-sdk/docs/validators/security.md

 # Comma separated list of peer IDs to keep private (will not be gossiped to other peers)
 private_peer_ids = "ipaddress of validator nodes"
 ```

+## Environment Variables

+By default, uppercase environment variables with the following prefixes will replace lowercase command-line flags:

+- `GA` (for Gaia flags)
+- `TM` (for Tendermint flags)
+- `BC` (for democli or basecli flags)

+For example, the environment variable `GA_CHAIN_ID` will map to the command line flag `--chain-id`.
+Note that while explicit command-line flags will take precedence over environment variables, environment variables will take precedence over any of your configuration files.
+For this reason, it's imperative that you lock down your environment such that any critical parameters are defined as flags on the CLI or prevent modification of any environment variables.